Your profile & reputation

 - Turn off "Show my public profile."

-When it's off, your profile link shows a neutral "this profile is private" page — it won't even reveal whether your account exists.
+When it's off, your profile link shows a neutral "this profile is private" page.
+It won't even reveal whether your account exists.
 You can switch it back on any time.